How to use AppleTV with Windows

 AppleTV easy setup

 AppleTV basic setup can be as easy as plugging an HDMI cable from the AppleTV to your Television, plug in the AppleTV, turn the Television on and change the input to the AppleTV connection.
-HDMI handles both the audio and the video inputs.
+HDMI handles both the audio and the video signals.

 Alternately you can use RGB (red, green, blue) Component cables, connect the AppleTV outputs to your TV inputs and the red/white Audio outputs to your TV inputs.
 (Component cables are much cheaper and the video performance is the same using HDMI) Plug it in and change your TV input to the AppleTV connection.